Self-determination: Drawing new borders

 In determining international borders between sovereign states, self-determination has yielded to a number of other principles.
 Once groups exercise self-determination through secession, the issue of the proposed borders may prove more controversial than the fact of secession.
 The bloody Yugoslav Wars in the 1990s were related mostly to border issues because the international community applied a version of uti possidetis juris in transforming the existing internal borders of the various Yugoslav republics into international borders, despite the conflicts of ethnic groups within those boundaries.
-In the 1990s indigenous populations of the northern two-thirds of Quebec province opposed being incorporated into a Quebec nation and stated a determination to resist it by force.
+In the 1990s, indigenous populations of the northern two-thirds of Quebec province opposed being incorporated into a Quebec nation and stated a determination to resist it by force.

 The border between Northern Ireland and the Irish Free State was based on the borders of existing counties and did not include all of historic Ulster (see Partition of Ireland).
-A Irish Boundary Commission was established to consider re-drawing it.
+An Irish Boundary Commission was established to consider redrawing it.
 Its proposals, which amounted to a small net transfer to the Free State, were leaked to the press and then not acted upon.
-The Commission Report was supressed and not published in full until 1969.
+The Commission Report was suppressed and not published in full until 1969.
 In December 1925, the governments of the Irish Free State, Northern Ireland, and the United Kingdom agreed to accept the existing border.

 Notable cases

 Artsakh

 The first major demonstration in Stepanakert on February 13, 1988.
 Traditionally considered the start of the Artsakh movement.

+Motivated by fears of cultural and physical erasure under government policies from Azerbaijan, Armenians launched a national liberation movement which came to be known as the Karabakh Movement between 1988 to 1991.
+The movement advocated for the reunification of the Nagorno-Karabakh Autonomous Oblast (NKAO) – an autonomous enclave within Azerbaijan – with Armenia.

-The Republic of Artsakh (also known as the Nagorno-Karabakh Republic), in the Caucasus region, declared its independence in a 1991 referendum, which had an approval of 99% of voters; however, the breakaway state remained unrecognized by UN states and was disbanded on January 1, 2024, after Azerbaijan's military offensive and the evacuation of 99% of the population.
-It was a member of the Community for Democracy and Rights of Nations along with three other Post-Soviet disputed republics.
+The Republic of Artsakh (also known as the Nagorno-Karabakh Republic), in the Caucasus region, declared its independence in a 1991 referendum, which had an approval of 99% of voters; however, the breakaway state remained unrecognized by UN states and was disbanded on January 1, 2024, after Azerbaijan's military offensive and the expulsion of 99% of its population.
+The Armenian refugees from Nagorno-Karabakh have petitioned for the right of return.
+The government of Artsakh remains a government-in-exile.
+Samvel Shahramanyan, former and final president of Nagorno-Karabakh stated "our right to return to our birthplace, our homeland, is not up for denial."
+However, the state-sponsored anti-Armenian sentiment within Azerbaijan complicates the possible return of Azerbaijan's ethnic Armenian population.